flyfox666/Open-AutoGLM-flyfox666/README_en.md

    - Open Web UI (http://localhost:8865)
    - Find "📶 Wireless Debugging" section in the left panel (expanded by default)
    - Enter the phone's IP address (visible in phone's wireless debugging settings)
-   - Port defaults to 5555, usually no need to modify
+   - Port defaults to 5555, modify as your phone settings
    - Click "🔗 Connect Wireless Device" button

 3. **USB to Wireless**